Earth Notes: About Earth Notes aka EOUUpdated 2023-08-28.

 Cutting carbon at home to slow climate change, using high and low tech.
 Living a normal life — no hair shirt required!

 Earth.org.uk aka "Earth Notes" celebrated its 10th birthday in 2017.

 Early in 2007 I had a small brainwave and decided to create a simple single-page microsite about composting vs domestic solar power.
 It was an issue that was exercising me at the time, and the remnants are now in their own page.

 Now, something like 10 years after that 1-pager idea, Earth Notes [was] well over 100 pages

-All "Earth Notes" content is written by Damon Hart-Davis.
+Almost all "Earth Notes" content is written by Damon Hart-Davis.
 There are a few contributions from guests.

 Photos and images are largely from Damon.
 Some are from the Gallery.
 In all other cases appropriate permissions are held or available.
-(Up to the images being in the public domain in some cases.)
+(The images are in the public domain in some cases.)

 For images from others, look for: